Weapons used in Norway used during WW2 by

 Very little is known about this pistol, which more resembles a repeating rifle than a pistol if you look at the mechanism.

 A number of examples were made and tested In November 1942 on behalf of the Chief of Combined Operations (CCO) and Capt.
 Sykes.
-Captain Sykes was also know from the Fairbairn-Sykes Fighting knife.

 Very soon the production changed to Mk II which you can see here on the pictures.